vvmspace/markdown-seo-website-template/content/How_to_Use_Command_Line_Arguments_in_Rust.md

 ---
 title: "How to Use Command Line Arguments in Rust"
 description: "Learn how to handle command line arguments in Rust using std::env and the clap crate, with practical examples."
-tags: ["Rust", "Command Line Arguments", "Programming", "CLI", "Rust CLI"]
+tags: ["Rust", "Command Line Arguments", "Programming", "CLI", "Rust CLI", "Terminal"]
 ---

 # How to Use Command Line Arguments in Rust